SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 Unlike classic AVRs, the gap between the theoretical maximum and the practical maximum is much smaller thanks to the fractional baud rate generator".
 On the older parts there were "gaps" between the closest options.
 Since the numbers used for standard baud rates don't resemble round numbers, people who needed accurate baud rates would use crystals with bizarre frequencies like 18.42 MHz, so it could be divided down to the match standard baud rates.
 That - unsurprisingly - led to slower, less accurate timekeeping, where it was supported by an Arduino core at all.
 Luckily, the days of UART crystals are over!
 Instead of supplying a whole number, the value passed to the fractional baud rate generator is in 64ths, so as long as it is within the supported range of baud rates, the farthest any two settings are from each other is 1/64, or 1.56%, so the highest baud rate error from the calculation is half that, comfortably within the limits of USART 0.78%.
 This corresponds to baud rates just below the maximum possible for a given system clock, which for typically used clock speeds is far above what would commmonly be used.

+#### Maximums
 The highest "commonly used" baud rates (almost none of which are commonly used) possible are:
-* 6 mbaud can be reached at 48 MHz  (this is faster than any normal serial adapter, and too fast for casual wiring)
+* 6 mbaud can be reached at 48 MHz  (Faster than almost all adapters and too fast for casual wiring, the FT4232HQ claims to support it)
 * 5 mbaud can be reached at 40 MHz+ (same as above)
 * 4 mbaud can be reached at 36 MHz+ (same as above)
-* 3 mbaud can be reached at 24 MHz+ (the maximum speed I have seen advertised as supported by a serial adapter)
+* 3 mbaud can be reached at 24 MHz+ (FT232 maximum speed)
-* 2 mbaud can be reached at 16 MHz+ (the maximum speed most serial adapters support)
+* 2 mbaud can be reached at 16 MHz+ (the maximum speed most serial adapters support; the CH340G claims to support 2 MBaud; I wasn't able to make it work, though)
 * 1 mbaud and more importantly, 921600 baud can be reached at 8+ MHz.
 * 460800 baud can be reached at 4+ MHz
 * 115200 baud can be reached at 1+ MHz